 Pastoral Leadership Revitalization Program

-The Pastoral Leadership Revitalization (PLR) program, made possible by a three-year grant, has begun.
-Fourteen pastors and commissioned pastors from the presbyteries of Central Nebraska, Missouri River Valley and Missouri Union have been trained to be coaching mentors.
+The Pastoral Leadership Revitalization (PLR) program, made possible by a three-year grant, is in full swing.
+Thirteen pastors and commissioned pastors from the presbyteries of Central Nebraska, Missouri River Valley and Missouri Union have been trained to be coaching mentors.
 A coaching mentor is a hybrid of a coach and a mentor.
 Our coaching mentors have the coaching skills to empower people to find their own answers.
 They have the mentoring skills to draw on their experiences as pastors to be guides to other pastors.
-Currently, the coaching mentors (CMs) are continuing their training through monthly training sessions with a certified coach from Coach Training for Leaders.
+The coaching mentors (CMs) continue their training through monthly training sessions with a certified coach from Coach Training for Leaders.
 Thirty-nine pastors and commissioned pastors from Nebraska, Iowa, Kansas and Missouri are receiving coaching through PLR.